+Albatros Travel has frequently donated money to the village - primary to the schools.
 The village has a kindergarten and five schools, three from 1st to 7th grade, a high school from 8th to 12th grade, and a school for the mentally disabled.
 Albatros Travel has been a major sponsor of the schools.
 One school purchased new books for the library and bought a new television and a DVD machine for teaching from our donations.
-At another school we just finished a big building project.
-With donations from our Copenhagen office and from our camps we have built a new school building with two rooms; one for a library and one for a computer science room.
-The school held a big opening ceremony for the new building in January.
+At another school we have built a new school building with two rooms; one for a library and one for a computer science room.
+For each Albatros guest that stays at Khoka Moya or Mantobeni, we put aside 85 rand for community projects.